IliaMikhailovTR/java-vs-python/README.md

 Python doesn't care about our types at all.
 You can't limit your methods to accept only objects of certain types.
 If it has the method with the same signature - it'll work.

-Such a phenomenon is called a duck typing - "If it walks like a duck and it quacks like a duck, then it must be a duck".
+Such a phenomenon is called a duck typing - "If it walks like a duck, and it quacks like a duck, then it must be a duck".

 ### But we can limit the types